icecube/icetray-public/phys-services/resources/docs/scale_and_containment_calculator.rst

   * - IC86_SMOOTH
     - A slightly different version of this boundary, in which the "notch" in the northeast corner is smoothed over a little (by one string).
   * - IC79_STRICT
-    - Similar to IC86_STRICT, except that the southwest border goes straght from string 41 to string 2 (those 5 strings on the edge weren't there in IC79).
+    - Similar to IC86_STRICT, except that the southwest border goes straght from string 41 to string 2 (omitting those 5 strings on the edge not present in IC79).
   * - IC79_SMOOTH
     - Similar again, except for the slightly different treatment of the northeast "notch".
   * - DEEPCORE_ALL